 • Not offering their best to clients

-Take Some Pages from the Nonprofit Books
+Take Some Pages from the Nonprofit World

 Nonprofit organizations aren’t striving to make millions.
 They are often under tight financial strain, utilizing few resources and team members.
 Why, then, do they put so much effort into recognizing their volunteers?

 Essentially, it’s necessary to keep volunteers on board.
 Even though volunteers, by definition, aren’t paid for their efforts, they are happy to give their time when they’re recognized.
-Furthermore, they don’t expect to ever be compensated financially, as long as they are given appreciation.
+Furthermore, they don’t expect to ever be compensated financially as long as they are given appreciation.

 So, how do you show people you appreciate them if not through money?
 Nonprofits use several techniques.
 Which of these ideas stick out to you or seem that they might work for your employees?